supabase/edge-runtime/docs/usage.md

 docker run --rm -it -v $(pwd)/main.ts:/home/deno/main/index.ts supabase/edge-runtime:v1.69.9 start --main-service /home/deno/main
 ```

-In the command above we did first map our local `main.ts` script to an `index.ts` file located at `/home/deno/main` in the docker volume.
-So that we only need to supply this path as "main-service" entrypoint.

 Edge runtime will then run the script and print the following output:

 ```